Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Conclusion

-In this paper, we propose a new mapping method to represent multivariate time series as multilayer networks.
-Our procedure relies on two main steps: first each time series component is mapped into a layer in a multilayer networks structure, following the horizontal visibility concept available in the literature, and for each pair of time series components in the multivariate time series, inter-layer edges are established based on a new concept of cross-horizontal visibility proposed in this work.
-We are interested in analyzing the concept of horizontal visibility as the base concept, given the promising results achieved in the previous works~\citep{vanessa2018time,vanessa2022}, but the idea of the proposed mapping method, the Cross-(H)VG algorithm, naturally extends to the concept of natural visibility and other versions of VG's.
+In this paper, we introduce a novel mapping method for representing multivariate time series as multilayer networks.
+Our approach involves mapping each time series component into a layer using the horizontal visibility concept and establishing inter-layer edges based on a new concept called cross-horizontal visibility.
+While our focus is on horizontal visibility due to promising results in prior works~\citep{vanessa2018time,vanessa2022}, the proposed Cross-HVG algorithm can naturally extend to other visibility concepts and versions of visibility graphs.

-To assess the proposed method, we analyzed a specific set of topological features of multilayer networks.
-These features are based on concepts of node centrality, graph distances, clustering, communities, and similarity measures.
-Each feature extracted from all the subgraphs of the resulting multilayer network structure: \textit{intra-layer graphs} (only intra-layer edges), \textit{inter-layer graphs} (only inter-layer edges) and \textit{all-graphs} (with both intra and inter-layer edges).
+To evaluate our proposed method, we analyzed a specific set of topological features in multilayer networks, drawing inspiration from concepts such as node centrality, graph distances, clustering, communities, and similarity measures.
+These features are extracted from three types of subgraphs within the resulting multilayer network structure: intra-layer graphs (containing only intra-layer edges), inter-layer graphs (containing only inter-layer edges), and all-graphs (containing both intra and inter-layer edges).

-We perform an empirical evaluation on a set of 600 synthetic bivariate time series, grouped in 6 different and specific statistical models, that result in a data set of 600 MHVGs.
-To understand the potential of our proposed mapping method, we first analyze the degree distributions of the intra, inter, and all-layer subgraphs of MHVGs.
-We were able to identify the specific properties of multivariate time series models, namely, we were able to relate weak and strong cross-correlation with shapes of the inter-layer degree distribution curves and weak and strong autocorrelation with shapes of the intra-layer degree distribution curves.
-In particular, we were also able to relate the persistence of strong correlations to distributions (that result in positively skewed shape) that have a longer right tail.
-Adding to the correlation properties (both auto and cross, contemporaneous and lagged), the properties of the statistical models, such as heteroscedasticity and smoothness, results in inter and all-layer degree distributions with different shape curves.
+We conduct an empirical evaluation on a set of 600 synthetic bivariate time series, grouped into 6 different and specific statistical models, resulting in a dataset of 600 MHVGs.
+To understand the potential of our proposed mapping method, we first analyze the degree distributions of the intra-, inter-, and all-layer subgraphs within MHVGs.
+We were able to identify the specific properties of multivariate time series models.
+Notably, we establish connections between weak and strong cross-correlation and the shapes of inter-layer degree distribution curves, as well as weak and strong autocorrelation and the shapes of intra-layer degree distribution curves.
+Specifically, we identified that the persistence of strong correlations is related to distributions with a positively skewed shape, indicating a longer right tail.
+Additionally, beyond correlation properties --- both auto and cross, contemporaneous and lagged --- the properties of statistical models, such as heteroscedasticity and smoothness, result in inter-layer and all-layer degree distributions with distinct shape curves.